 Many people have the misconception that healthy foods are siginificantly more expensive than the less nutritious versions.
-However, there are plenty of ways to save money when looking to change your diet for the better.
+However, there are plenty of ways to save money on groceries when looking to change your diet for the better.
 Here are a few ways that any family save money while still eating right.

 Plan Your Meals